ding99/VesselsApps/README.md

 #### GET api/basic/location/{vesselID}: Retrieve the location (Latitude, Longitude, Speed and Heading) of a given vessel (vessel Id) from the cache

-#### GET api/basic/refresh: Retrieve a list of each vessel’s basic information from the WSF server, and updates the Basic table in the local database.
+#### GET api/basic/refresh: Retrieve a list of each vessel’s basic information from the WSF server, and update the Basic table of the local database.
 The request will be called by the console application Refresher.

-#### GET api/basic/cache: Retrieve a list of each vessel’s location information from the WSF server, and updates the local cache.
+#### GET api/basic/cache: Retrieve a list of each vessel’s location information from the WSF server, and update the local cache.
 The cache life is set as 9 minutes.
 The request will be called by the console application Refresher.

 ## Refresher